MrAlexSee/InterviewTopics/README.md

 * [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization): resource acquisition is initialization, meaning that holding a resource is tied to the lifetime of an object.
 In C++ realized through constructor/destructor.

 * [Reinventing the wheel](https://en.wikipedia.org/wiki/Reinventing_the_wheel): duplicating a common, known method.

+* [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop): read-eval-print loop, a program which reads and evaluates a set of instructions entered by the user, followed by printing the result.

 * [RFC](https://en.wikipedia.org/wiki/Request_for_Comments): Request for Comments, a kind of a pre-standardization or standardization document in the Internet-related context.